 Valuable painting returns to town after 11 years in storage

 NORTH ATTLEBOROUGH, Mass.
-(AP) — A valuable painting that hung unnoticed in a Massachusetts school for decades is coming back to town after 11 years in storage and following a fight over whether to sell it or keep it.
+(AP) — A valuable painting that hung unnoticed in a Massachusetts school for decades is returning to town after 11 years in storage and following a fight over whether to sell it or keep it.

 The Sun Chronicle reports the piece by Russian artist Alexandre Iacovleff, entitled "Afghans," will be returned to North Attleborough on Tuesday and displayed in the police station lobby.